Is the dreaded ‘quasi-recovery’ an inevitability in the recovery process from an eating disorder?

 But half recovered is not living and that is not a state anyone should settle at.

-The other danger in quasi recovery is that we rebuild too much of a life again before we are fully recovered and in doing so we take recovery off our priority list, whereas that is very definitely where it needs to stay until we are all the way there!
+The other danger in quasi recovery is that we rebuild too much of a life again before we are fully recovered and in doing so we take recovery off our priority list and don’t keep space in our life for the world left to do.
+However, high on the priority list is very definitely where recovery needs to stay until we are all the way there!

 Every one of us has the potential for FULL and not just QUASI recovery.
 I believe that.
 But it is hard and it is painful and it takes a very long time to reach the golden gate that represents not a half way point but the end of the journey.